SAP-samples/teched2023-AI267/exercises/ex1/README.md

    <br>![](/exercises/ex1/images/54.png)

 6. View the response from the trained model.

+   In the response, you find the values that the model predicted.
+This includes the value that is predicted and the probability.
+The probability describes how certain the model is about its prediction. **If the probability is close to 1, the model is very certain**.

    Model predicts the PLANETYPE with two possible values(as defined in Inference request **"topN": 2** )
 	| Predicted Value | Probability    |